-- Once you can't lower any further, drive your feet into the platform and push your legs away from your body.
+- Once you can't lower any further, drive your feet into the platform and your legs away from your body.

 - Keep a slight bend in your legs at the top of the move, making sure not to lock out your knees.